crossfield/streak-android-sdk/README.md

   So, to make it easy, this SDK contains an Android Activity used to host a WebView pointing to your game.
   If you want, you can use your own implementation, it's not mandotory to use this one.

+  We also support the deeplinking to open your app directly to a specific page of the game.

   If you have any issue, be free to open an issue / pull request.

   The code is located on https://github.com/preplay/streak-android-sdk